benbalter/benbalter.github.com/_posts/2014-11-06-rules-of-communicating-at-github.md

 ### 8. Master the gentle bump

 We're all busy.
 Sometimes things get past us.
 Sometimes we don't care about things, or want to give others space to weigh in.
-If a pull request has been open for a sufficient amount of time, and a relevant stakeholder was mentioned but hasn't weighed in (or has an action item that they hasn't completed), gently bump the thread.
+If a pull request has been open for a sufficient amount of time, and a relevant stakeholder was mentioned but hasn't weighed in (or has an action item that they haven't completed), gently bump the thread.
 Yes, the entire thread.
 Public shaming goes a long way (or someone else will jump in on their behalf).

 In practice, there's a few reasons it's called the "gentle" bump: